filippo82/amstelhack2020/README.md

 GitHub repo for the summer Hackathon of the Software Underground community which will be held in Amsterdam on June 6th and 7th.

+# TODO
+* Add Shell in the sponsor section

 ## Registration
 Registration will open soon.
 Stay tuned on Slack!